niceguynix/chass/spec.md

 ### Operations

-mov - Specify data to be loaded into a register can be an literal or from another register
+mov - Specify data to be loaded into a register can be an literal or from another register.

+draw - sprite to be drawn.